RonjaVee/Installing-Linux/Installing process.md

 ![image](https://github.com/user-attachments/assets/3cdcdcb2-b196-4dec-accf-18cfdbc5c88c)

 It took around a minute and then it was ready.
 Then it was time to start the laptop from the USB stick.
+I restarted the laptop, pressed F11 repeatedly and from the boot menu chose "generic".

+The installer opened, and I did the following decisions and configurations:

+- Install process language English
+- Location other -> Europe -> Finland
+- Locale UK (nearest to Finland)
+- Finnish keyboard
+- Network interface during installation process was wireless (wifi from my phone)
+- Named the host
+- Left domain name empty
+- Left root info empty, my personal account will have sudo rights
+- Used my firstname as username
+- Disk partition -> use the entire disk, all files in one partition
+- Configure the package manager -> Finland, Debian archive mirror ftp.fi.debian.org / https://www.debian.org/mirror/list.fi.html
+- Popularity contest -> yes
+- Software selection -> cinnamon

+The installing process took around 10 minutes after I klicked through all of the above.
+After it was finished, it asked me wether I wanted to install grub booter -> yes.

+The installation was now complete.